-Nearby towns & villages..
+Other nearby recommended towns & villages..

 a Seaside Town in the county of Kent(3.6 miles, 5.9 km, direction E of Birchington)

 Traditional seaside resort which is famous for the invention of the covered bathing machine...

 a Seaside Town in the county of Kent(5.6 miles, 8.9 km, direction SE of Birchington)

 Ramsgate's harbour is constantly busy, this is known as a "Royal" harbour, made so by the landing here of King George IV in 1822...

 a Seaside Town in the county of Kent(5.6 miles, 9.1 km, direction E of Birchington)

 At almost every corner of this popular resort are reminders of the towns association with the famous novelist, Charles Dickens...